Hyderabad State: British suzerainty

+In 1768, the Nizam signed the Treaty of Masulipatam ceding the Northern Circars to British.
+Later in 1779, the Nizams along with Marathas and Hyder Ali Mysore came together and formed an alliance against the British.
+This resulted in British defeating the alliance and subsequently Nizam in 1788 had to cede Guntur to British.
+Subsequently the Nizams had to sign various treaties, the most important of this was the signing of Treaty of Subsidiary Alliance under which Nizams had ceded most of the power to the British.
+Gradually the entire coastal areas were lost to the British and Hyderabad became a landlocked kingdom.

 In 1798, Nizam ʿĀlī Khan (Asaf Jah II) was forced to enter into an agreement that put Hyderabad under British protection.
 He was the first Indian prince to sign such an agreement.
 (Consequently, the ruler of Hyderabad rated a 23-gun salute during the period of British India.)
 The Crown retained the right to intervene in case of misrule.

 Hyderabad under Asaf Jah II was a British ally in the second and third Maratha Wars (1803–05, 1817–19), Anglo-Mysore wars, and would remain loyal to the British during the Indian Rebellion of 1857 (1857–58).

 His son, Asaf Jah III Mir Akbar Ali Khan (known as Sikandar Jah) ruled from 1803 to 1829.
-During his rule, a British cantonment was built in Hyderabad and the area was named in his honor, Secunderabad.
+During his rule, a British cantonment was built in Hyderabad and the area was named in his honour, Secunderabad.
 The British Residency at Koti was also built during his reign by the then British Resident James Achilles Kirkpatrick.

-Sikander Jah was succeeded by Asaf Jah IV, who ruled from 1829 to 1857, and was succeeded by his son Asaf Jah V.
+Sikander Jah was succeeded by Asaf Jah IV, who ruled from 1829 to 1857 and was succeeded by his son Asaf Jah V.

 Asaf Jah V

-Asaf Jah V's reign from 1857 to 1869 was marked by reforms by his Prime Minister Salar Jung I. Before this time, there was no regular or systematic form of administration, and the duties were in the hand of the Diwan (Prime Minister), and corruption was thus widespread.
+Asaf Jah V's reign from 1857 to 1869 was marked by reforms by his Prime Minister Salar Jung I. Before this time, there was no regular or systematic form of administration, and the duties were in the hands of the Diwan (Prime Minister), and corruption was thus widespread.

 In 1867, the State was divided into five divisions and seventeen districts, and subedars (governors) were appointed for the five Divisions and talukdars and tehsildars for the districts.
 The judicial, public works, medical, educational, municipal, and police departments were re-organised.
-In 1868, sadr-i-mahams (Assistant Ministers) were appointed for the Judicial, Revenue, Police, and Miscellaneous Departments.
+In 1868, sadr-i-mahrams (Assistant Ministers) were appointed for the Judicial, Revenue, Police, and Miscellaneous Departments.

+Later on, Asaf Jah VI succeeded the position.